 Power without compromising accuracy.
-In a nutshell, that’s how our tennis expert, Martina, describes the 2023 Yonex VCORE 100 tennis racket.
+In a nutshell, that’s how our tennis expert, Martina, describes the 2023 Yonex VCORE 100 tennis racquet.

 (By the way, if you’re looking for a place to play tennis or brush up on some lessons, check out the Adults Play Sports Directory to find tennis options near you).

-2023 Yonex VCORE 100 Tennis Racket Design Elements: Head, Grommets, and More
+2023 Yonex VCORE 100 Tennis Racquet Design Elements: Head, Grommets, and More

 VCORE Head Design